Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Numerical Experiments

 First, we are interested in the performance of online play when the current demand agrees with the historical demand used for training the offline approximation.
-Table~\ref{tab:claim1} shows that online play results in the lowest cost compared to the other benchmark methods and the one-at-a-time rollout algorithm.
-The largest gain is manifested for the high demand case, since in this scenario, there are better margins for improvement in terms of the total wait time.
+Table~\ref{tab:claim1} shows that online play outperforms all the other methods.

 Second, we empirically show the robustness and limitations of the online play with an offline trained approximation by evaluating on out-of-distribution (OOD) demand.
 OOD demand corresponds to the case when the current demand model deviates from the historical demand model used for training.
 In Table~\ref{tab:claim2_1}, we show that online play outperforms all the other methods for distributions that are inside the $q$-valid radius ($0.114$) of its Wasserstein Ambiguity Set.
 We also show the eventual performance degradation of online play for distributions outside the $q$-valid radius.
-In this case, one-at-a-time rollout outperforms online play, as expected.

 \newcolumntype{g}{>{\columncolor{green}}c}